SaikumarBolishetty/kafka-real-time-processing/README.md

 The producer is already running in the Docker container and is generating user login messages that are being sent to the `user-login` Kafka topic.
 No additional steps are needed to start the producer manually.

 ### Consumer
-The consumer is automatically started within the Docker container when you run the docker-compose command.
-There’s no need to run the consumer script separately.

-Here we have the consumer.py script, which subscribes to the user-login topic, processes the messages, performs some transformations (such as filtering out certain messages and adding a timestamp), and publishes the processed data to the processed-user-login topic.
+The consumer, which is responsible for subscribing to the `user-login` topic, processing the messages (e.g., filtering, transforming), and pushing the processed data to `processed-user-login`, runs automatically inside the Docker container.

 You can monitor the logs to ensure that the consumer is processing messages from the user-login topic:
 ```bash